josemiguelmelo/traceability-workshop/workshop/services/docs/docs/index.md

 1. Compare the architecture / DAG you created with the one provided by Jaeger (**System Architecture** tab on the top navbar)

+### Add a new Observability Tool

+1. During this workshop, Jaeger was used as observability tool.
+Now, try to add another tool to better understand how the OTEL Collector works.

+    - Recommended tool: Grafana Tempo
+    - Useful information for running tempo using docker compose: https://github.com/grafana/tempo/blob/main/example/docker-compose/local/docker-compose.yaml

+    - Hints:

+        - *k6-tracing* and *prometheus* are not required at this point
+        - *tempo* doesn't need all ports to be exposed (only tempo related - check comments)

+2. Possible solution can be found here: https://github.com/josemiguelmelo/traceability-workshop/tree/grafana-tempo-integration

 ### Implement a new microservice

 1. Implement a new API that allows to add todos to a user.
 A todo can be open or closed.
 If the user is a premium user, there is no limit in the number of todos.
 Otherwise, a limit of 10 todos can be in state OPEN.